Who can apply for a Queen Elizabeth Commonwealth Scholarship (QECS)?

 No. QECS awards are only for new students and cannot be used to fund a course that has already been started.

 Can I apply for a QECS to study for an undergraduate degree?

-No. QECS are available for master's degrees only.
+No. QECS are for Master's degrees only.

 Can I apply for a QECS to study for a PhD?

-No. QECS are available for master's degrees only.
+No. QECS are for Master's degrees only.

-The Masters course that I am interested in is longer than two years, can I apply for a QECS for this course?
+The Master's course that I am interested in is longer than two years, can I apply for a QECS for this course?

-I already have a master's degree, will this meet the eligibility requirements?
+I already have a Master's degree, will this meet the eligibility requirements?

 Please check with your preferred university to ensure you meet the entry requirements for your chosen courses.